IDAES/idaes-pse/docs/advanced_user_guide/custom_models/general_model_development.rst

 ﻿Developing Custom Models
 ========================

-.. contents:: :local:

 It is difficult to build a single model library that will suit all modeling needs, and thus users will inevitably encounter situations where they need to create new models to represent their processes.
 The IDAES Process Modeling Framework has been developed with this in mind, and all components of the framework have been designed to be fully accessible and modifiable.
 This section of the documentation will explain how users can develop new models, or modify existing models, for use within the IDAES modeling environment.

+.. contents:: :local:

 Creating New Modeling Components
 --------------------------------

 All models within the IDAES Process Modeling Framework, be they models of unit operations of thermodynamic properties, are constructed in the same way and user defined models follow the same structure.
 Each model component is a set of instructions on how to assemble a Pyomo ‘Block’ containing the necessary variables, expressions and constraints to describe the desired process.
 These instructions are contained within Python `classes` which can be written and modified by the user.

-Details on what is required when constructing custom models of different types will be provided in subsequent sections of this documentation, whoever there are some steps common to all types of models which will be discussed here.
+Details on what is required when constructing custom models of different types will be provided in subsequent sections of this documentation, however there are some steps common to all types of models which will be discussed here.

 Defining New Model Classes
 --------------------------